 Test for radon

 The only way to know the radon level in your home is to test.
 Testing is easy and inexpensive.
-You can purchase radon test kits at many retail stores or order one from us.
-We provide two types of radon tests.
-Both are accurate and will give you the information you need to determine the level of radon in your home.
+You can purchase a radon test kit at many retail stores or order one from us.
+It is accurate and will give you the information you need to determine the level of radon in your home.
 Radon Detector order form (PDF)

 This test uses activated carbon, which is then analyzed at a laboratory.
 It gives a "snapshot" of your home's radon level.